Should we actually “fear” God? According to the prophet Isaiah, there is a type of fear that is of tremendous value to all.

 6 The fear of the Lord is His treasure.
 Isaiah 33:6 (NKJV)

-King Solomon reigned at the peak of Israel’s Old Testament glory, and during this time wrote many wise sayings under the inspiration of the Spirit of God.
-His Book of Proverbs begins with a key concept: the fear of God is the foundation of a joyful and successful life.
+King Solomon reigned at the peak of Israel’s Old Testament glory, and during this time he wrote many wise sayings under the inspiration of the Spirit of God.
+His Book of Proverbs begins with a very key concept: the “fear” of God is the foundation of a joyful and successful life.

-The Prophet Isaiah concurs, calling the fear of the Lord a treasure, yet a few chapters later, he comforts Israel, telling them NOT to fear.
+Solomon obviously concurs with Isaiah calling the fear of the Lord a treasure, yet a few chapters later, the Lord comforts Israel through Isaiah by telling them NOT to fear.

-What is the meaning of this apparent contradiction?
-Should we fear God or not?
+So the question is, do we fear God or not?

-I believe the answer is no and yes.
+I believe the answer is both no and yes.
 It all depends upon the definition of the word.
-Two definitions from Merriam-Webster’s dictionary are shown here:
+Two definitions given in Merriam-Webster’s dictionary are:

 1: an unpleasant often strong emotion caused by anticipation or awareness of danger.